All Other Providers

 - Health Departments: Submit administration claims according to your regular health department contract.

-- Pharmacies: Submit claims to TennCare’s Pharmacy Benefit Manager (PBM).
+- Pharmacies: Submit claims to TennCare’s Pharmacy Benefits Manager (PBM).

 - Other (Mobile Units, Group Practices): Submit administration claims according to your regular professional services contract.